adamhinton/inv-todo/README.md

 pass in setTodoList from App \
 label on top, then input below with "Enter task description" \
 Add task button on bottom. onClick setTodoList [...todoList, todoFormValue]

+### IncompleteTodosContainer.js

+take in todoList from App
+filter over todoList, displaying a SingleIncompleteTodo for each one where !isCompleted

 # Getting Started with Create React App